Dynatrace/OneAgent-SDK-for-dotnet/README.md

 try
 {
     string tag = outgoingRemoteCallTracer.GetDynatraceStringTag();
-    // make the call and transport the tag across to server }
+    // make the call and transport the tag across to server to link both sides of the remote call together }
 catch (Exception e)
 {